HasanMdKamrul/photo-fix-app/README.md

 # What features it offers?

 - In this SPA web app you will find various services related to the photography of an individual photographer.
 Which are focued on single photographer with a lots of offerings.
-- The interactive navbar consists of few routes including a login, logout icon which toggles based on user interactivity.
+- The interactive navbar consists of few routes including a login, logout icon which toggles based on user interactivity at the sharp right corner.
 - In the service details page you can give review about the services you took.
 - At the home component you will find banner,services,recent works and about me section.